 You should call your healthcare provider if you experience:

-The median nerves play a critical role in wrist, hand and finger movements.
-They also aid sensations.
-When there’s pressure on the median nerve, you may develop carpal tunnel syndrome.
-This pinched nerve problem causes pain, weakness or numbness in the wrist, hand or fingers.
-Your healthcare provider can diagnose the condition and suggest treatments for symptom relief.
+Your median nerves play a critical role in your wrist, hand and finger movements and sensations.
+When there’s pressure on your median nerve, you may develop carpal tunnel syndrome or other nerve compression issues.
+This can cause pain, weakness or numbness that can affect your daily life.
+You don’t have to live with the pain.
+Make a call to your healthcare provider.
+They can diagnose the condition and suggest treatments for symptom relief.

 Advertisement